taichi-dev/taichi/docs/matrix.rst

 .. function:: ti.Matrix([[x, y, ...], [z, w, ...], ...])

-    :parameter x: (scalar) the first component of the first column
+    :parameter x: (scalar) the first component of the first row
-    :parameter y: (scalar) the second component of the first column
+    :parameter y: (scalar) the second component of the first row
-    :parameter z: (scalar) the first component of the second column
+    :parameter z: (scalar) the first component of the second row
-    :parameter w: (scalar) the second component of the second column
+    :parameter w: (scalar) the second component of the second row

-    For example, this creates a 2x2 matrix with components (2, 3) in the first column and (4, 5) in the second column:
+    For example, this creates a 2x2 matrix with components (2, 3) in the first row and (4, 5) in the second row:
     ::

         # Taichi-scope